 \begin{description}[font=\normalfont\scshape] \item[What Wave Function?]
 Alice will measure the $z$-spin of a single particle which she knows to be prepared in either state `$P\!\uparrow$' (`probably up') or state `$P\!\downarrow$,'

 Before the experiment, she considers either wave function equally likely.
 Let $t_1$ be a time after preparation before measurement, $t_2$ be post-measurement pre-observation, and $t_3$ be immediately post-observation. \end{description} On our account it is not hard to see that observing an up result confirms $\Psi_{P\uparrow}$.
 At $t_2$, Alice assigns conditional probabilities $P_{t_2}\left(\uparrow_z\middle|\Psi_{P\uparrow}\right)=0.9$ and $P_{t_2}\left(\uparrow_z\middle|\Psi_{P\downarrow}\right)=0.1$.
-As she knows branching has occurred, these are the probabilities she assigns to being on an up branch conditional on particular initial wave functions for the particle.
+As she knows branching has occurred, these are the probabilities she assigns to being on an up branch conditional on particular initial wave functions.
 If upon observation she sees that the spin was up, she should update her credence in $\Psi_{P\uparrow}$ by conditionalizing on her new evidence,

 The credence Alice assigns to $\Psi_{P\uparrow}$ jumps from $0.5$ to $0.9$, as it should.
 Continuing to observe more up results than down in identically prepared systems would further confirm the $\Psi_{P\uparrow}$ hypothesis over $\Psi_{P\downarrow}$.
 In analyzing this case we've assumed that Alice should update as usual, by \eqref{updating}, even though some of the probabilities involved quantify her self-locating uncertainty, like $P_{t_2}\left(\uparrow_z\middle|\Psi_{P\uparrow}\right)$.\footnote{There is a way in which the case of theory testing here is different from normal cases.